Twistors, the ASD Yang-Mills equations, and 4d Chern-Simons theory: From holomorphic to 4d Chern-Simons theory

 \section{From holomorphic to 4d Chern-Simons theory}

 In this section we will explicitly work through the steps involved in Figure \ref{fig:cdintro} in the simplest possible case.
-We begin at the top of the figure, introducing the action for holomorphic Chern-Simons theory on twistor space $\PT$ proposed by Costello in \cite{costello2020topological}.
-Costello showed this theory is equivalent to a 4d WZW model on $\E^4$.
-We show further that performing a symmetry reduction by a 2d group of translations on $\E^4$ gives the principal chiral model.
-On the other hand, lifting this group of translations to $\PT$ and performing the reduction there gives 4d Chern-Simons theory on the quotient.
-The disorder defects introduced in 4d Chern-Simons theory are precisely those which give rise to the principal chiral model.
+We begin at the top of the figure, introducing the action for HCS on twistor space $\PT$ proposed by Costello in \cite{costello2020topological}.
+Costello claims, and we verify, that this theory is equivalent to \WZWt{4} on $\E^4$.
+We show further that performing a symmetry reduction by a 2d group of translations on $\E^4$ gives the principal chiral model with Wess-Zumino-Witten term (PCM).
+On the other hand, lifting this group of translations to $\PT$ and performing the reduction there gives \CSt{4} on the quotient.
+The disorder defects introduced in \CSt{4} are precisely those which give rise to the PCM.